BUS 446: Marketing Strategy

 - Marketing Research

-SFU Library guide: Lists resources for Market Overviews, Competitors, Business Conditions, and Demographics - focused on North American markets and on business-to-consumer (B2C) resources, but still a great starting point for your research.
-Remember that most B2B relationships rely on related B2C markets, so B2C information can be a key part of your demand estimation.
+SFU Library guide: Lists resources for Market Overviews, Competitors, Business Conditions, and Demographics - focused on North American markets and on business-to-consumer (B2C) resources.
+If you are researching a B2B situation, remember that most B2B relationships rely on related B2C markets, so B2C information may be a key part of your demand estimation.

 - International Market Research